 - Pray for direction and discernment in how God intends to use you and your education to pursue your career goals.

-- Follow HireETBU @ETBUCareers2Go on Twitter for job opportunities.
+- Follow @ETBUCareers on Twitter for job opportunities.

-- Build your resume/portfolio, review job opportunities, and view interview questions in the ETBU Purple Briefcase site.
+- Build your resume/portfolio, review job opportunities, and view interview questions on the ETBU Purple Briefcase site.

 - Research and initiate contact with people that are in your possible career choice field.